Atuluc/Atuluc/README.md

 ### Hi there 👋

+My name is Atul Bhatia.
+I am a student and learning Web Development.
+I have ineterst in Graphic Design and animation.
+In past I have worked on Corel Draw, Photoshop.
+Present I am looking some resources to learn some creative activities.
+Also  I am looking some project to start during my studies to elevate my skills.
+More I like sports : football, cricket also I like travel.

 <!--
 **Atuluc/Atuluc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.